WilsoncwRCH/IRSkinDose/README.md

 This should be simple to read and easy to manipulate to your choosing.
 All imports should be included as standard with your python 3+.

-## Explanation
+## Explanation of whats happening
 Comprised of a simple phantom designed as a circle of 12 cm radius split in half and glued to a rectangle of width 15 cm.
 The centre of the phantom is defined as the Isocentre.
+Explanation below

 ![Briefexp](https://github.com/WilsoncwRCH/IRSkinDose/assets/144329591/e8827087-26f3-4cd6-a752-283e121b43af)

 ## Brief Overview of the code